Shin Godzilla (character): Shin Godzilla (2016)

-In 2016, Shin Godzilla first appeared, causing the water to erupt with steam and the [Tokyo Aqua Line] tunnels to begin flooding with blood.
+In 2016, Shin Godzilla first appeared, causing the water to erupt with steam and the Tokyo Bay Aqua Line tunnels to begin flooding with blood.
 The tail of his first form had burst from the surface of the bay.
 The Prime Minister thought that the creature couldn't go on land but as soon as the PM tried to calm the public, Shin made landfall in Tokyo's Kamata district stumbling around on his hindlegs, dropping blood from his gills.